 We depend on licenses and sublicenses for development and commercialization rights to Zimura, IC-100, IC-200 and our miniCEP290 program.
 These license arrangements, as well as the Inception 4 Merger Agreement, impose diligence obligations on us.
-We may enter into similar arrangements with respect to future product candidates or technologies.
+We depend on research licenses from UMMS for our miniABCA4 and miniUSH2A programs.
+We may enter into similar arrangements for future product candidates or technologies.
 Termination of licenses or the failure by us or our licensees, including our potential future commercialization or collaboration partners, to comply with obligations under these or other agreements could materially harm our business and prevent us from developing or commercializing our products and product candidates.

 We are party to a license agreement with Archemix on which we depend for rights to Zimura.
 We are party to two different license agreements, each with UFRF and Penn, on which we depend for rights to IC-100 and IC-200.
 We are also party to a license agreement with UMMS for our miniCEP290 program.
 These agreements generally impose diligence, development and commercialization timelines, milestone payment, royalty, insurance and other obligations on us.
 Generally, the diligence obligations contained in these agreements require us to use commercially reasonable efforts to develop, seek regulatory approval for and commercialize the applicable product candidate in the United States and certain territories outside of the United States, including the European Union, Japan and such other markets where it would be commercially reasonable to do so.
+For IC-100, IC-200 and our miniCEP290 program, we are party to agreements with academic institutions, and under those agreements, we must meet certain milestones by certain timelines and if we fail to do so, we may need to expend significant amounts of money to extend those timelines or otherwise be in breach of those agreements.
+For IC-100 and IC-200, those milestones include two upcoming development milestone deadlines, one for each program, that we do not currently expect to meet.
+We are in the process of negotiating those timelines with our licensors and seeking a collaborator for the further development of those product candidates.
+If we are unable to negotiate an extension to such timelines and fail to meet the specified milestone timelines, UFRF and Penn have the right to terminate the license agreements on which we depend for rights to IC-100 and IC-200 and we could lose our rights to develop and market IC-100 and IC-200, or to have a potential collaborator or licensee do so.

 Under the license agreements for our product candidates, we would not be able to avoid our payment obligations even if we believed a licensed patent right was invalid or unenforceable because the license agreements provide that our licenses to all licensed patent rights would terminate if we challenge the validity or enforceability of any licensed patent right.
-The Inception 4 Merger Agreement, pursuant to which we acquired our HtrA1 inhibitor program, also imposes specified diligence and milestone payment obligations on us.
+The Inception 4 Merger Agreement, pursuant to which we acquired IC-500, also imposes specified diligence and milestone payment obligations on us.
+We may enter into acquisition or licensing agreements in the future that could impose similar obligations on us.